openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 This specification defines new endpoints as well as additional parameters to existing OAuth 2.0 endpoints required to implement the protocol outlined in the previous section.
 It also introduces a new authorization details type according to [@!I-D.ietf-OAuth 2.0-rar] to convey the details about the credentials the wallet wants to obtain.
 Aspects not defined in this specification are expected to follow [@!RFC6749]. it is RECOMMENDED to use PKCE as defined in [@!RFC7636] to prevent authorization code interception attacks.

+ToDo: introduce RAR before this authorization endpoint description.

 There are the following new endpoints:

 * Issuance Initiation Endpoint: An endpoint exposed by the wallet that allows an issuer to initiate the issuance flow
-* Credential Endpoint: this is the OAuth 2.0-protected API to issue verifiable credentials
+* Credential Endpoint: this is an OAuth 2.0-protected API used to issue verifiable credentials
 * Deferred Credential Endpoint: this endpoint is used for deferred issuance of verifiable credentials

 The following endpoints are extended: